twooster/olpo/README.md

 const pool = new Pool({
   // Required parameters:

-  // Synchronous factor method that creates new instances
+  // Synchronous factory method that creates new instances
   factory: () => new SomeClass()
   // Maximum pool size
   max: 10,